MohammadJavadArdestani/Data-Mining-projects/Diabetes_detection_by_XGBoost_Classifier/README.md

  ```

 # Impact of Each Hyperparameter
 In the last part of This project, we used best_param values for each subplot and placed only one variable on the horizontal axis to see the effects of that variable on the best_param model.
-Based on the results, it was found that the colsample_bytree parameter has a more significant impact on the quality and performance of the model than other parameters. <br>
+Based on the results, it was found that the colsample_bytree parameter has a more significant impact on the quality and performance of the model than other parameters. <br><br><br>
 ![Impact of Each Hyperparameter](https://github.com/MohammadJavadArdestani/Data-Mining-projects/blob/main/Diabetes_detection_by_XGBoost_Classifier/Hyperparameter_imapct.PNG)